Types of Osteoporosis

 Idiopathic juvenile osteoporosis means that there is no known cause of the disease.
 This type of juvenile osteoporosis is rare.
 It develops most often just before the onset of puberty.
 Although most of the bone density may return during puberty, children with juvenile osteoporosis usually have lower peak bone mass as adults.

 No matter what the cause, juvenile osteoporosis is a very serious condition.
-You build about 90% of your bone mass by the time you're 18 to 20.
+You build about 90% of your bone mass by the time you're ages 18 to 20.
 Losing bone mass during prime bone-building years can put a child at serious risk for long-term complications such as fractures.

 What Can I Do to Prevent Osteoporosis?